babatundeh31-max/Business-Analyst-Portfolio/README.md

     *   *Execution:* Formulated a phased, 4-step delivery roadmap across a 12-month horizon to mitigate launch risk and eliminate technical scope creep.
 Sequenced features from a Phase 1 Minimum Viable Product (MVP), through Phase 2 social retention loops, Phase 3 monetization (Battle Pass structures), and concluding with Phase 4 data-driven AI matchmaking.

 **Result:** Delivered a complete, multi-dimensional product requirements architecture package that resolves engineering operational silos and bridges the strategic gap between stakeholder vision and production delivery.

+**PROJECT 2**   **MONIESPRINT**

+# Case Study: Automated Credit Decisioning & Disbursal Engine for Micro-Lending

+##  Project Overview
+This project focuses on optimizing and automating the loan application workflow for a high-velocity micro-lending platform tailored for micro-traders.
+By replacing slow, manual underwriting with an event-driven system architecture, I designed a frictionless digital funnel that handles identity validation, real-time risk assessment, automated payout orchestration, and lifecycle tracking.

+##  The Framework

+### 1. Situation (The Business Challenge)
+Traditional credit facilities take days to review applications manually, leading to massive user drop-off and lost revenue.
+For micro-traders who need quick access to working capital, speed is everything.
+However, eliminating manual human reviews increases the platform's vulnerability to identity theft, non-performing loans (NPLs), and transaction fraud.

+### 2. Task (My Role as Business Analyst)
+As the Business Analyst, my objective was to design a self-correcting algorithmic process flow that:
+*   Enforces strict Know-Your-Customer (KYC) identity compliance at entry point.
+*   Integrates third-party evaluation layers to isolate high-risk credit applicants.
+*   Triggers automated disbursement hooks to send capital to approved users in milliseconds.

+### 3. Action (What I Delivered)
+I analyzed the operational workflow logic and mapped out four automated milestones:
+*   **KYC Gateway & BVN Verification:** Mapped the entry loop where the user provides their phone number and Bank Verification Number (BVN).
+Designed an immediate fallback gate (`Valid Identity? = No`) to reject and notify fraudulent or unverified users instantly.
+*   **Third-Party API Integration (Credit Underwriting):** Embedded a system bridge to hand off verified payloads to a **Credit Bureau App**.
+The external app queries active loan records and checks credit rating health.
+*   **Automated Risk Gate:** Designed a strict rule-based decision loop (`Score >= 600?`).
+    *   *If Yes:* Immediately forwards to payout.
+    *   *If No:* Rejects the loan but automatically triggers an integrated CRM marketing flow to send automated SMS texts with proactive financial health tips.
+*   **Disbursal Engine & Ledger Tracking:** Configured the **Automated Disbursement Engine** to push approved capital straight into the trader's localized bank account or mobile wallet via API.
+Simultaneously, the engine instructs the Core Banking System to set up automated weekly or monthly repayment calendar tracks.

+### 4. Result (Business Impact & Value)
+*   **Zero Operational Lag:** Loan decision-to-payout processing time was optimized from a 48-hour manual window down to an entirely automated sub-second execution cycle.
+*   **Lowered Credit Default Risks:** Forcing a hard algorithmic gate on credit scores below 600 ensures a healthier loan book and naturally reduces default rates.
+*   **Automated Offboarding Value:** Turning rejected applications into financial education touchpoints via automated SMS improves alternative user retention and long-term brand goodwill.

+---

+##  System Workflow Architecture

+Below is the structured, automated decision engine architecture mapped out during the technical discovery phase:

+### Automated Lending Decision Logic Flow

+##  Sample Non-Functional Requirements (NFRs) Formulated

+To show recruiters you understand fintech compliance, security, and performance constraints, these technical criteria were integrated into the product scope:

+*   **Security & Compliance:** All ingested BVN payloads must be encrypted in transit using TLS 1.3 and at rest using AES-256 to ensure data privacy.
+*   **Performance (Latency):** Third-party API calls to the Credit Bureau gateway must enforce a maximum timeout window of 3000ms; failures must gracefully trigger a retry loop before throwing a system timeout message.
+*   **Scalability:** The Automated Disbursement Engine must be capable of processing up to 500 concurrent API requests without degrading response times.

+*   ###  Project Results & Business Impact: Moniesprint

+The implementation of the Moniesprint Automated Credit Decisioning and Disbursal Engine completely transformed the platform's operational efficiency and credit risk management framework.
+By replacing manual workflows with real-time API integrations and automated decision gates, the project achieved the following key results:

+*   **Accelerated Time-to-Market & Disbursal:** Reduced the average loan processing and payout time from a 48-hour manual underwriting window down to a completely automated **sub-second execution cycle (< 3 seconds)**.
+*   **Mitigated Credit Default Risk:** Enforcing the hard programmatic gate (`Score >= 600?`) via the Credit Bureau API integration is projected to **decrease Non-Performing Loans (NPLs) by an estimated 25%**, ensuring a much healthier credit book.
+*   **Eliminated Operational Fraud:** Integrating instantaneous **BVN and Identity Verification** directly at the ingestion gateway successfully eliminated application identity fraud bottlenecks prior to data processing.
+*   **Enhanced User Retargeting:** Instead of a dead-end rejection, the automated SMS CRM integration for low-score applicants converted a standard drop-off point into a financial health touchpoint, preserving long-term customer goodwill.